 Rehabilitation Services

-When physical setbacks occur, Rehabilitation Services at Cooley Dickinson Health Care can help you advance toward your optimal strength and mobility.
+When physical setbacks occur, Rehabilitation Services at Cooley Dickinson Hospital can help you advance toward your optimal strength and mobility.
 Services include Physical Therapy, Occupational Therapy, and Speech and Language Pathology.
 We provide inpatient and emergency care 365 days a year, and outpatient care at six offsite facilities.
 We provide care to patients at the hospital and at satellite rehab facilities; and we also provide treatment for people diagnosed with lymphedema at the Mass General Cancer Center at Cooley Dickinson.
 We’re dedicated to helping you move forward, step by step.

 Our rehab facilities and providers reach deep and wide into the Pioneer Valley community of Western Massachusetts, employing licensed physical / occupational and speech therapists, assistants and athletic trainers and performing close to a quarter million treatments per year.
 In addition, we provide athletic training services including injury prevention, practice and game coverage and treatment of athletic injuries to Northampton High School and Smith-Vocational High School athletes.